Kaligandaki A Hydroelectric Power Station

 The hydropower project is also the biggest hydropower project of Nepal.
 The dam and headworks are situated on the Gandaki River at the confluence of the Andhikhola whereas the power house is located downstream, around a bend in the river, in Beltari (About 7 km towards the South-East of Mirmi).
 A 5.9 km long headrace tunnel connects the reservoir to the power station which contains three 48 MW Francis turbine-generators.
 Owner and operator of the power plant is Nepal Electricity Authority.
+This hydropower is situated at the Gulmi-Syangja Border but the hydropower is in the Syangja District.

 It is a run-of-river type of project and currently is the largest power plant of any kind in Nepal with an installed capacity of 144 MW.
 Construction started in the year 1997 and was completed in the year 2002.
 The three turbine & generators Toshiba Make were commissioned in March, April and May 2002.
 It was constructed primarily to curb the ever increasing energy demand at that time and eliminate loadshedding prevalent due to the imbalance in demand and supply of energy.
 It was constructed with the financial aid of the Asian Development Bank with total costs reaching US$354.8 million (50 billion NPR (approx)).